honeycombio/buildevents/README.md

 # Positional argument reference

-All the arguments to the various `buildevents` modes are listed above, but for convenience, here is a summary of the three modes and the arguments that each requires.
+All the arguments to the various `buildevents` modes are listed above, but for convenience, here is a summary of the modes and the arguments that each requires.

 The first argument is the running mode for this invocation of buildevents:
-`build`, `step`, or `cmd` The remaining arguments differ depending on the mode.
+`build`, `watch`, `step`, or `cmd` The remaining arguments differ depending on the mode.

 arguments for the `build` mode:
 1. `build_id` this is used as both the trace ID and to generate a URL to link back to the build
-1. `start_time` used to calculate the total duration of the build
+2. `start_time` used to calculate the total duration of the build
-1. `status` should be `success` or `failure` and indicates whether the overall build succeeeded or failed
+3. `status` should be `success` or `failure` and indicates whether the overall build succeeeded or failed

 arguments for the `watch` mode:
 1. `build_id` this is used as the trace ID